cyber-carpentry/group6/README.md

 ```$ Rscript final_model_output_script.R```
 9. Four files, poisson_out_test.csv, poisson_out_train.csv,  rf_out_test.csv, rf_out_train.csv, will be generated in the /models folder.

-Another time-consuming alternative is to create CONDA environment to run the entire workflow using CONDA based fixed environment.
+As another small but time-consuming alternative is to create CONDA environment to run the entire workflow using CONDA based fixed environment.

 ### Instructions to create CONDA environment:

-0. Starting a Jetstream instance is recommended: after logging in, select Ubuntu 18.04 Devel, miniconda and Docker instance, m1.medium (CPU: 6, Mem: 16 GB, Disk: 60 GB) size and launch.
+0. Starting a Jetstream instance is recommended: after logging in, select Ubuntu 18.04 Devel and miniconda m1.medium (CPU: 6, Mem: 16 GB, Disk: 60 GB) size and launch.
 If miniconda is not available you can download from https://docs.conda.io/en/latest/miniconda.html
 1.	```$ git clone https://github.com/cyber-carpentry/group6.git``` \\ cloning the git repository \\
 2.	```$ conda create --name --file hydro_make.yml``` \\ creating a new environment\\
 3.	```$ source activate hydro```  \\ Activating the environment\\